 |Title:||Effects of multiple wireless communications devices radiations on Specific Absorption rate (SAR) induced in human body|

 |Authors:||Chung, Wai Hang|

 |Department:||Department of Electronic Engineering|

 |Supervisor:||Supervisor: Dr. Leung, Peter S W; Assessor: Prof. Chan, Y C|

 |Appears in Collections:||Electronic Engineering - Undergraduate Final Year Projects|

-Items in CityU IR are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in Digital CityU Collections are protected by copyright, with all rights reserved, unless otherwise indicated.